 It is, as we say, a question for the philosophers.
 But we’re not philosophers (just humble flooring people) so we’re here to help you make your decision!

 Below, we’re going to compare the pros and cons of tile vs. laminate floors at every level.
-We’re going to talk about their makeup, compare their costs and value, discuss their installation, and explore durability concerns.
+We’re going to look into tile vs. laminate cost.
+We’re going to talk about each material’s makeup.
+We’ll discuss resale value, installation, and durability concerns.

 Then, we’re going to talk about the pros and cons of each flooring material’s maintenance, waterproofing, underfoot feel, and appearance.
 We’ll even go into the pros and cons of tile vs. laminate in kitchens, bathrooms, and basements.